ethyca/fides/docs/fidesops/docs/development/overview.md

 #### Issues

+- MSSQL: Known issues around connecting to MSSQL exist today for Apple M1 users.
+M1 users that wish to install `pyodbc` locally, please reference the workaround [here](https://github.com/mkleehammer/pyodbc/issues/846).

-When running `make server`, if you get a `importlib.metadata.PackageNotFoundError: fidesops`, do `make server-shell`, and then run `pip install -e .`.
+- Package not found: When running `make server`, if you get a `importlib.metadata.PackageNotFoundError: fidesops`, do `make server-shell`, and then run `pip install -e .`.
 Verify Fidesops is installed with `pip list`.